guardian/modern-js-workshop/lessons/babel.md

 When opening the project and looking around, if you haven't looked at JS for a while there may be some newer syntax you don't understand.
 It's not just you; some older browsers won't understand this either, which is why we want Babel.
 ### What is Babel?
-- It is a 'transpiler', converting Javascript to Javascript
+- It is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler), converting Javascript to Javascript

 ### Why do we want this
 - Javascript has many different runtimes